Nationals vs. Cardinals Player Props Betting Odds

 |0

-- Candelario heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .400 with four doubles and a walk.
+- Garcia heads into this game looking to extend his six-game hit streak.
+During his last 10 games he is hitting .306 with a double, two triples, a walk and six RBI.

 |Opponent